 Yes!
 Butternut squash freezes like a dream.
 If you have leftover squash, place it on a parchment-lined baking sheet and pop it in the freezer for 4-6 hours.
 When the squash is frozen solid, transfer to a freezer bag and store for up to 6 months!

-Quick tips and tricks for the best roasted butternut squash
+Quick tips and tricks for the best oven baked butternut squash

 - Prep the squash beforehand to where all you have to do is toss it, season it and roast it.